National Symposium for Outdoor Health

 – View our new Outdoor Healthcare Service Directory –

-The Australian Association for Bush Adventure Therapy (AABAT) developed the term Outdoor Healthcare in consultation with a range of professionals from the sector and Federal and State government representatives prior to hosting the Eighth International Adventure Therapy Conference in 2018.
+The Australian Association for Bush Adventure Therapy (AABAT) developed the term Outdoor Healthcare in consultation with Federal and State government representatives and a range of professionals from the sector prior to hosting the Eighth International Adventure Therapy Conference in 2018.

-Since that time, AABAT has established a policy unit tasked with engaging with government so that more people may benefit from BAT and broader healthcare in the outdoors.
-This has led to work by the policy unit to consolidate BAT as an evidence-informed health and wellbeing intervention, and the desire to connect and unite with other nature-based health modalities.
+Since that time, AABAT has established an Outdoor healthcare Policy Unit tasked with engaging with government so that more people may benefit from evidence-informed nature-based health practices.
+This has led to work by the policy unit to consolidate BAT as an evidence-informed health and wellbeing intervention, and the desire to connect with proponents of other nature-based health modalities, and national bodies.

 For more information on AABAT see: https://aabat.org.au/